bitnami/containers/bitnami/mariadb/README.md

 # Logging

-The Bitnami MariaDB Docker Image sends the container logs to the `stdout`.
-You can configure the containers [logging driver](https://docs.docker.com/engine/reference/run/#logging-drivers-log-driver) using the `--log-driver` option.
-In the default configuration docker uses the `json-file` driver.
+The Bitnami MariaDB Docker image sends the container logs to the `stdout`.
 To view the logs:

 ```bash
 docker logs mariadb